🔥St. Louis dining coronavirus updates: Stir Crazy permanently closing, James Beard Foundation offering restaurant grants🔥

 Andy Karandzieff, center, owner of Crown Candy Kitchen, carries out a to-go order of ice cream to a customer waiting curbside in their car on March 18.
 “We’re going to have to make it work” said Karandzieff noting that the family business has been there for 107 years through two World Wars, the Great Depression, the Spanish Flu and more, previously.Photo by David Carson, [email protected]

 Restaurant dining rooms have shuttered throughout the region because of the coronavirus pandemic, though many restaurants themselves remain open with curbside pick-up and/or delivery available.
-Find a list of options here.Rolling updates follow: 4: 24 p.m.
+Find a list of options here.Rolling updates follow: 8: 33 a.m. — James Beard Foundation closes grant applicationsThat didn’t take long.
+The James Beard Foundation has closed applications for the grants it announced Monday: “Due to an overwhelming response within hours of opening, the Foundation has suspended the application for the JBF Food and Beverage Industry Relief Fund at this time.
+We recognize the tremendous need from independent restaurants across the country and will continue to work to support you however best we can.
+We will notify our audiences if the application is going to reopen.”4: 24 p.m.
 March 30 — James Beard Foundation offers grants to restaurantsThe James Beard Foundation is offering $15,000 grants to small, independent restaurants at risk of going out of business during the coronavirus pandemic.Per the announcement qualifying restaurants must be “independently owned with 100 or less full- or part-time employees as of February 15, 2020, or…a restaurant group in which each member restaurant has 100 or less full- or part-time employees on that date.”Applications are due by 2 p.m. this Friday (April 3).Full details and and an application are available on the foundation’s website.(Disclosure: I am a member of the James Beard Foundation’s restaurants and chefs awards committee.)3: 00 p.m.
 March 30 — Stir Crazy Fresh Asian Grill to close permanentlyStir Crazy Fresh Asian Grill in Creve Coeur will close permanently at the end of business Tuesday (March 31).Co-owner Jeff Daniels tells Off the Menu the restaurant cannot recover from the drop in business since the coronavirus pandemic forced a shift to takeout and delivery only.“It’s just too big a mountain to climb,” Daniels says.Daniels and co-owner Andy Spann took over Stir Crazy only last November.10: 54 a.m.
 March 28 — Crown Candy Kitchen closing until further noticeCrown Candy Kitchen is suspending restaurant operations until further notice, effective Monday (March 30), owner Andy Karandzieff announced on social media Saturday.Karandzieff cited the health and safety of employees and customers.“We did not come to this decision lightly,” a Facebook post announcing the closure reads in part.
 “As a small business owner, the people that work for you become family and right now we have our family’s best interest at heart.”Crown Candy Kitchen will continue candy production for shipping and curbside pick-up.
 “And finally, don’t you worry, we’ve been on this corner of the world for over 107 years and plan to be here for many more!” the Facebook post concludes.
 “We just have to weather this storm.
 We know all of our loyal customers will be back.
 And in no time at all, will be enjoying their favorite BLTs and Chocolate Malts again!
 We love you St. Louis!
 Your continued support is why we are here!!”9: 23 a.m.
 March 27 — Restaurants host Gateway Resiliency Fund benefitA group of St. Louis restaurants is hosting a pay-what-you-can breakfast and lunch Sunday (March 29) from 9 a.m. until sold out at the Boathouse at Forest Park (6101 Government Drive).The event benefits the Gateway Resilience Fund, which provides short-term monetary relief to the employees and owners of independent restaurants, bars and other businesses affected by the coronavirus pandemic.The event is no-contact.
 Breakfast from 9-11 a.m. includes doughnuts from Strange Donuts and coffee from Dubuque Coffee Co., while Mission Taco Joint is serving a breakfast burrito.Lunch from 11 a.m. until sold out features fried chicken and plant-based fried “chicken” sandwiches from Chicken Out, the in-development concept from the Sugarfire Smoke House and Hi-Pointe Drive-In team.
 Sugarfire and Hi-Pointe are serving soup.

 Summer crowds gather at Ted Drewes Frozen Custard on Chippewa Street on Thursday, Aug.
 11, 2016.
 Photo by Robert Cohen, [email protected]